 The coronavirus (COVID-19) outbreak has changed the work situations for millions of people throughout the United States, including a rise in the umber of unexpected terminations, lay-offs and furloughs.
-In this time of crisis, Maginnis Law is particularly concerned about protecting employment rights.
+In this time of crisis, Maginnis Howard is particularly concerned about protecting employment rights.

 A severance agreement is a contract between an employer and an employee that contains rules and guidelines for when an employee is terminated.
 A severance agreement should include details like how much pay the employee will be entitled to after termination, when benefits will be discontinued, etc. It is important to have your severance agreement reviewed by an experienced professional, now more than ever.

-During this unprecedented time, it is still important that you know what you are signing before putting your signature on the dotted line.
+It is still important that you know what you are signing before putting your signature on the dotted line.
 If you have received a severance package from an employer, you need to speak with an attorney.

 Severance Agreement Review